Quick Response Research Award Program

 Please contact the Natural Hazards Center team at email@example.com.

-Quick Response Research Reports are based upon work supported by the National Science Foundation.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF or the Natural Hazards Center.
+The Quick Response Research Award Program is supported by the National Science Foundation (NSF Award #1635593).
+Opinions, findings, conclusions, or recommendations produced by this program are those of the author(s) and do not necessarily reflect the views of the NSF or the Natural Hazards Center.